Peter Tillemans: Sporting and topographical works

 The greater part of Tillemans's oeuvre was painted from approximately 1720 onwards, and it is from the works painted over these years that he chiefly derives his fame.
 During the early 1720s, Tillemans moved successfully into the field of painting dogs, horses and racing scenes and was one of the earliest painters of sporting scenes in England; four of these works, "engraved by Claude du Bosc and published in 1723, are among the most spectacular early sporting prints in England".

 The development of painting on sporting themes was centred on the Newmarket Racecourse in the market town of Newmarket in Suffolk.
 Together with his friend John Wootton (a pupil of Jan Wyck) and James Seymour, Tillemans was one of the three founders of the English sporting school; their paintings "show the first marriage of the topographical tradition of landscape with a sporting element".
 Because both Wootton and Tillemans omitted to sign many of their works, some of them are difficult to tell apart.
 Tillemans's Newmarket: the Long Course (1723) is in the Government Art Collection.
 Another Newmarket scene, The Newmarket Watering Course and a sporting scene, Three Hounds with Horsemen, a Hunt to the Left, both in Norwich Castle Museum and Art Gallery, were originally part of John Patteson's collection.
-Patteson had inherited many of Tillemans's paintings by his marriage into Dr Macro's family, and these now form part of the Patteson Collection at Norwich Castle Museum.
+Patteson had inherited many of Tillemans's paintings by his marriage into Macro's family, and these now form part of the Patteson Collection at Norwich Castle Museum.
 Tilleman painted numerous portraits of racehorses for his patrons, among whom were the Dukes of Somerset, Rutland, and Bolton, and the Earl of Portmore.